Learn the benefits and disadvantages of cast iron cookware.

-If you have a few reservations its quite understandable.
-“Its heavy” is what comes to mind for many who don’t use it.
-It certainly is heavier compared to really thin pans and the weight does take a little getting used to.
-However we believe a good cast iron pan will do you proud for many years.
-Also it only takes a day or two to get used to the weight.
+Before we start, if you have a few reservations as a first-time user, it is totally understandable.
+Cast iron cookware is heavy, and many worry about cleaning and maintaining the cookware.
+However, I believe a good cast iron skillet will do you proud for many years.
+Also, it only takes a day or two to get used to the weight.

 What are the pros and cons of cast iron?
 We’ll give you the good and the bad.

 So, “What are the pros and cons of cast iron cookware?”
-We will focus on the advantages and disadvantages of bare or pre-seasoned cast iron.
-We are really referring to non-enameled cast-iron cookware.
+I will focus on the advantages and disadvantages of bare or pre-seasoned cast iron.
+I’m referring to non-enameled cast-iron cookware.

-Proud owners of bare cast iron may put a layer of seasoning on the cookware to protect the iron from rust and deterioration.
-This seasoning also has non stick properties making cleaning much easier.
+Proud owners of bare cast iron put a layer of seasoning on the cookware to protect the iron from rust and deterioration.
+This seasoning also has non-stick properties making the cast iron easier to clean.

-Seasoning (process heating oil past smoke point to form a layer of polymerization) makes the cast iron, which is usually silverly to dull grey the luscious black colour that we all know and love.
+Seasoning takes oil past the smoke point to form a layer of polymerization on the cookware.
+It also makes the cast iron, a luscious black color that we all know and love.

-If you are looking for a new piece of cookware I highly recommend cast iron, primarily because its the most fun to cook with.
-However with all cookware, its not perfect.
-Lets look at the pros and cons of bare cast.
+If you are looking for a new piece of cookware, I highly recommend cast iron, primarily because it’s the most fun to cook with.
+However, with all cookware, it’s not perfect.
+Let’s look at the pros and cons of bare cast iron.

-- Cast iron has great thermal density.
+- Cast iron has excellent thermal density.
 It remains hotter for longer.

-- Cooking in cast iron can naturally add iron into meals.
+- Cooking in cast iron can naturally add iron to your meals.